Frequently Asked Questions

 Checks are mailed from Delta Dental's office weekly on Thursday.

-Click here to receive information about electronic claims submission and attachments.
+Receive information about electronic claims submission and attachments.
+(PDF)

-Does my office participate in the Delta Dental PPOSM network?
+Does my office participate in the Delta Dental PPO™ network?

 What is the correct mailing address for Delta Dental?